 Into the Unknown

-Edvard Grieg Kor participates in the performance of Vaughan-Williams’ Sinfonia Antarctica.
+Edvard Grieg Kor participates in concert with Bergen Philharmonic Orchestra in the performance of Vaughan-Williams’ Sinfonia Antarctica.

 The four movements of Britten’s “Sea Interludes” from Peter Grimes describe not only different aspects of the ocean, both in calm and storm, but also the complex psychological conditions presented in the opera.